-Yellowstone National Park is a bucket list destination for many, and rightfully so—one of America’s most celebrated national parks, the vast terrain boasts natural wonders like geothermal features, along with wildlife spotting opportunities that make any visit an adventure to remember.
-While epic sights like Old Faithful and the edges of the Grand Prismatic Hot Spring round out travelers’ must-see lists, a handful lesser known stops are sights worth seeing.
+As one of America’s most celebrated national parks, there are an abundance of unique things to do in Yellowstone.
+The vast terrain of Yellowstone National Park boasts natural wonders like geothermal features, along with wildlife spotting opportunities that make any visit an adventure to remember.
+While epic sights like Old Faithful and the edges of the Grand Prismatic Hot Spring round out travelers’ must-see lists, a handful lesser known hidden gems and secret spots are sights worth seeing.

-“90 percent of people who come to Yellowstone only see 10 percent of the park,” Dawson Smith says.
+Of the “90 percent of people who come to Yellowstone only see 10 percent of the park,” Dawson Smith says.
 “They come mostly for the highlights.
-However, with about 10,000 individual features in the park, there are many spectacular geysers, hot springs and mud pots that most people don’t know about.”
-Smith, the lead naturalist at Spring Creek Ranch in nearby Jackson Hole, WY, shared his five favorite spots that are still under the radar and sure to make you the trendsetter among your friends.
+However, with about 10,000 individual features in the park, there are many spectacular geysers, hot springs, and mud pots that most people don’t know about.”
+Smith, the lead naturalist at Spring Creek Ranch in nearby Jackson Hole, WY, shared his five favorite unique hidden gems of Yellowstone, which are still under the radar, secret spots that ensure you’re the trendsetter among your friends.

 1. Morning Glory Pool

 This not yet overly popular pool used to be accessible by cars or stagecoach, but today visitors need to take a short hike to view it.
 “Start by hiking toward Biscuit Basin from Old Faithful and go about three quarters of a mile,” Smith advises.
 “You’ll find a brilliantly colorful pool with the deep blue of a Morning Glory.”
 You can also expect to see other vibrant colors which come from bacteria that surround the margins.
 “This feature is well worth the hike,” Smith promises.
 “As you move toward it, keep your eyes out for eruptions from Grand, Grotto, and Riverside Geysers too.”